 If your pain persists, you may need:

-At Pinnacle Pain and Spine, Dr. Crooks may recommend a sacroiliac joint injection.
+At Pinnacle Pain and Spine, our providers may recommend a sacroiliac joint injection.
 Using real-time imaging to guide the needle, he injects steroid medication into the joint to reduce inflammation.

 Spinal cord stimulation is another option for some patients.
 This treatment uses mild electrical impulses to stop spinal nerves from sending pain messages to your brain.

 Pinnacle Pain and Spine offers several types of regenerative medicine injections that may improve sacroiliac joint pain.
 You may receive one of the following therapies to accelerate healing and reduce inflammation: